mbayani/Company-Specific-Disruptive-News-and-Continuity-Detector/README.md

 * News with topic not interested (Eg: Sports in our implementation)
 * Some pother random News

+## Functionalities
+* The user can see the News that are related to his/her interest and the software would discard other News that are not in user's interest.
+* The user will be inform about the severity of incoming News and can compare it with previous severities visually.
+This option can help the user to decide about his/her portfolio of stocks.

 ## Further Improvements beyond project work
 * Enhance the application to integrate with third-party News service providers like Webhose.io, Dataminr and newsapi.org  to collect news in real-time